 Every photo, whether captured on film or on a slice of silicon, has to go through some rendering process to make a viewable picture.
 In the film days, a photo-chemical process made a print or slide out of a film negative.
-With digital, the camera itself has all the programming and circuitry to convert 0s and 1s into a photograph.
+With digital, the camera itself has all the programming and circuitry to convert digital zeros and ones into a photograph.
 Just plug your ink jet printer into the side of your camera, and violà!

 When you want more post-processing options than your digital camera’s menus offer, you have hundreds of choices from the external programs designed for your computer, laptop, tablet or smart phone.

 A few days before writing this article, newspapers, blogs and other media were full of stories announcing the arrival of a ‘Super Moon’.
 May 2012’s full moon was special because the full phase coincided with the moon’s closest approach to Earth.
 According to NASA, Earth-based viewers would enjoy a full moon that was 14% larger and 30% brighter than a typical full moon.
 As a result, photographers across the globe took advantage of the phenomenon to take some impressive photographs.